 Trustpilot is a rating and review service that is popular with e-commerce websites, that’s sites that sell items online.
-You can use Trustpilot if you are a traditional bricks and mortar type business too.
-Customers can leave reviews and your ratings can even appear in Google next to your website’s listing.
+You can use Trustpilot if you are a traditional brick and mortar type business too.
+Customers can leave reviews, and your ratings can even appear on Google next to your website’s listing.
 They aren’t cheap, so are probably best suited to medium or large businesses.

-Facebook Ads – don’t underestimate Facebook, it’s one of the most popular websites on the planet and millions of people use to discuss everyday life including hiring tradespeople.
+Facebook Ads – don’t underestimate Facebook, it’s one of the most popular websites on the planet, and millions of people use it to discuss everyday life including hiring tradespeople.
 A well-targeted Facebook ad campaign can yield results similar to that of Google Adwords.

-Myhammer is similar to Rated People, I don’t have any experience of this service but I know it’s fairly popular so it’s worth considering.
+Myhammer is similar to Rated People, I don’t have any experience with this service, but I know it’s fairly popular, so it’s worth considering.

 Which? is a trusted consumer service in the UK, they have a popular website and printed magazine.
 They are now offering vetting services to tradespeople and homeowners searching for tradespeople.
 The process involves a face to face assessment and other strict criteria such as a credit check and references check.
 The process is similar to that provided by Checkatrade.

 Buy With Confidence is a great option that allows successful applicants to use the “Trading Standards Approved” logo and text.
-The entry criteria for tradespeople is strict and a full business audit is conducted.
+The entry criteria for tradespeople is strict, and you’ll need to pass a full business audit.

 What Combination of Advertising Would I Choose?

-It’s been a few years since I changed career and moved away from the roofing industry but if I was to set up a business again I would do the following five things:
+It’s been a few years since I changed career and moved away from the roofing industry but if I were to set up a business again I would do the following five things:

 - I would choose two services from either Checkatrade, Which?, Buy With Confidence or any other similar vetting service.

-- To fill gaps in the diary I would set up Google Adwords or Facebook ads and also create an account with Rated People or another similar service that offers flexibility.
+- To fill gaps in my diary, I would set up Google Adwords or Facebook ads and also create an account with Rated People or another similar service that offers flexibility.

-- I would invest in a quality website which has been tested to ensure the landing pages convert visitors to customers.
+- I would invest in a quality website that has been tested to ensure the landing pages convert visitors to customers.